 Table of Contents

 Learning Measurement represents a critical opportunity to assess the quality and impact of L&D offerings, but it also presents its share of challenges for L&D teams.
-The imperative to move beyond overly simplistic metrics related to participation rates, completions, and learner satisfaction (“smile sheets”) has existed for years, yet it still confounds many professionals.
+The imperative to move beyond overly simplistic metrics such as participation rates, completions, and learner satisfaction (“smile sheets”) has long existed, yet it still confounds many professionals.
 The continued growth and reliance on informal learning, which occurs outside of a traditional classroom or instructor-led environment, complicates things.
 Understanding its value and impact through informal learning measurement has become a priority for L&D leaders and their teams.

-Research confirms the informal learning measurement challenges facing many organizations.
+Research confirms the challenges many organizations face in measuring informal learning.
 Brandon Hall Group reports that fewer than 16% of companies can identify and track metrics that reveal the efficiency, effectiveness, talent, or business impact of any learning activity (formal or informal).
 Similarly, its earlier studies found that 60% of organizations are “not at all effective” at measuring informal learning, with 52% equally ineffective at measuring experiential learning activities.

-Given the demonstrated talent and business value of experiential development, combined with business impact measurement across HR functions, informal learning measurement can provide substantial upsides for organizations.
+Given the demonstrated talent and business value of experiential development, combined with measurement of business impact across HR functions, informal learning measurement can deliver substantial benefits for organizations.
 Such development activity appears to be a standard approach for most workers, with reports finding that 94% of employees rely upon it for knowledge growth and skill acquisition.
 Interestingly, 50% of surveyed workers said they learn something new daily through informal means such as reading articles, books, or videos.

 Defining informal learning

-The activity can include education (context, key concepts), illustration (demonstration, applications), or instruction (how to perform) about a topic.
-It may or may not be embedded in daily work activities, as with employee learning outside the workplace and work hours.
+The activity can include education (context and key concepts), illustration (demonstration and applications), or instruction (how to perform) on a topic.
+It may or may not be embedded in daily work activities, such as employee learning outside the workplace and outside work hours.
 It may also be structured (or semi-structured) and planned, with frameworks, guides, or tools designed to guide employees in the optimal practice or participation in otherwise in-the-moment acts of coaching, practice, experimentation, or mentoring.

-The range of activities is seemingly endless, but has been identified to include the search or request for feedback, help, or information, from a wide range of internal and external sources, including subject matter experts, experienced leaders, peers, academic or industry researchers, and industry futurists.
+The range of activities is seemingly endless, but has been identified as including seeking or requesting feedback, help, or information from a wide range of internal and external sources, including subject-matter experts, experienced leaders, peers, academic or industry researchers, and industry futurists.
 Types of informal learning include many options, which can be unique or freestanding activities, or overlapping across categories, such as:

 - On-demand (search, books, articles, videos, podcasts, knowledge management portals, and prior project summaries)